Sirona in Cold Plunges

 • Ice-Based Cold Plunging

-• Chiller-Based Cold Plunging Without Ozone or UV Sanitation
+• Chiller-Based Cold Plunging minus Ozone or UV Sanitation

-Plunge systems using chillers without built-in ozone or UV sanitation (typically 1/3 or 1/2 HP models) should have the water replaced approximately every 3–5 uses.
+Cold plunges using chillers without built-in ozone or UV sanitation (typically 1/3 or 1/2 HP models) should have the water replaced approximately every 1-2 weeks.
 While these systems typically include a sediment filter, they are limited in their ability to remove finer contaminants and control bacterial growth.
 Over time, this leads to water cloudiness and reduced clarity.

-• Chiller-Based Cold Plunging With Ozone or UV Sanitation
+• Chiller-Based Cold Plunging plus Ozone or UV Sanitation

 Systems equipped with ozone or UV sanitation provide the longest intervals between water changes.
 These setups combine mechanical filtration with disinfection, offering a significantly cleaner and more hygienic plunge experience.
-Under typical use, water may remain in good condition for 2–4 weeks before signs such as an oily surface film or a slippery residue on the tub’s interior begin to appear—both indicators that a drain and refill may be due.
+Under typical use, water may remain in good condition for 2–4 weeks before signs such as an oily surface film or a slippery residue on the tub’s interior begin to appear—both indicators that a water change is due.

-Given that all cold plunge configurations will require water replacement over time, some individuals choose to supplement their system with chemical solutions to maintain water quality for longer periods.
+Given that all cold plunge configurations will require water replacement over time, some individuals choose to supplement their system with chemicals to maintain water quality for longer periods.
 This is a personal choice, and below we explore the benefits of using such additives.

-Those who prefer adding chemicals highlight the practical advantages.
-Preservatives and antimicrobial agents can prevent bacterial growth, ensuring the water remains clean, clear and safe for reoccurring plunges and multiple users over time.
-With solutions such as oxidizers and sanitizers, the need to drain and replace water can be significantly reduced.
+Those who prefer adding solutions highlight the practical advantages.
+Preservatives and antimicrobial agents can prevent bacterial growth, ensuring the water remains clean, clear and safe for recurring plunges and multiple users over time.
+With solutions such as Sirona oxidizers and sanitizers, the need to drain and replace water can be significantly reduced.
 This may be beneficial for those who prefer convenience or with cold plunge setups that cannot be frequently drained (e.g. a high rise condo or where an outflow drain may not easily be accessible).
+It should be noted that additives can only be used where there is continuous water flow via a chiller.
+If you are using ice in stagnant water, the solutions will not perform as desired.

-The decision to use chemical additives in cold plunges centers on striking a balance between the convenience of extended water longevity and the desire for a more natural, chemical-free experience, which typically requires more frequent water changes.
-While additives can help preserve water quality, certain chemicals such as chlorine may cause irritation for those with sensitive skin.
+The decision to use additives in cold plunges centers on striking a balance between the convenience of water longevity and the desire for a more natural, solution-free experience, which typically requires more frequent water changes.
+While additives can help preserve water quality, certain chemicals such as chlorine may cause irritation for those with sensitive skin and may also damage internal chiller components.
 As cold plunging continues to gain popularity, it's important to choose the approach that best aligns with your system, usage habits, health considerations and personal preferences.

 Related Articles